Advertisement

 Climate crisis For Members

-Hosepipe bans, well water and pools - your questions answered on France's drought restrictions
+Hosepipe bans, pools and 4-minute showers - your questions answered on France's drought restrictions

 Advertisement

-You can check the map HERE to find out what level of restriction (grey, yellow, orange or red) applies in your area, and what those restrictions mean.
+You can check the drought alert map to find out what level of restriction (grey, yellow, orange or red) applies in your area, and what those restrictions mean.
+Bear in mind that this map is regularly updated and it's highly likely that restrictions will be extended as the summer continues.

 In addition to the national restrictions, local authorities including mairies have the right to impose extra restrictions if necessary - right up to rationing tap water.